OfficeDev/office-js-docs-pr/docs/publish/publish.md

 The Microsoft 365 admin center makes it easy for an administrator to deploy Office Add-ins to users and groups in their organization.
 Add-ins deployed via the admin center are available to users in their Office applications right away, with no client configuration required.
 You can use Integrated Apps to deploy internal add-ins as well as add-ins provided by ISVs.
 Integrated Apps also shows admins add-ins and other apps bundled together by same ISV, giving them exposure to the entire experience across the Microsoft 365 platform.

+When you link your Office Add-ins, Teams apps, SPFx apps, and [other apps](/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps#what-apps-can-i-deploy-from-integrated-apps) together, you create a single software as a service (SaaS) offering for your customers.
+For general information about these process, see [How to plan a SaaS offer for the commercial marketplace](/azure/marketplace/plan-saas-offer).
+For specifics on how to create Integrated Apps, see [Configure Microsoft 365 App integration](/azure/marketplace/create-new-saas-offer#configure-microsoft-365-app-integration).

-For more information, see [Test and deploy Microsoft 365 Apps by partners in the Integrated apps portal](/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps).
+For more information on the Integrated Apps deployment process, see [Test and deploy Microsoft 365 Apps by partners in the Integrated apps portal](/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps).

 > [!IMPORTANT]
 > Customers in sovereign or government clouds don't have access to Integrated Apps.
 They will use Centralized Deployment instead.
 Centralized Deployment is a similar deploy method, but doesn't expose connected add-ins and apps to the admin.
 For more information, see [Determine if Centralized Deployment of add-ins works for your organization](/microsoft-365/admin/manage/centralized-deployment-of-add-ins).